 There will be a public exhibition on 1 and 2 August at the Exhibition Suite in the Westgate Centre, starting at 10.00am.

 Architects AHR have produced the masterplan along with an animation of what it might look like.
 Take a virtual tour of the station, concourse and platforms.

-These projects are part of an overarching vision for the West End and are being managed in parallel by the West End Partnerships and Regeneration Manager.
+These projects are part of an overarching vision for the city centre and are being managed in parallel by the Oxford Regeneration Partnership.
 Whilst none of these projects currently has planning consent, it is crucial for planning purposes that they are being looked at simultaneously and that their cumulative impacts and infrastructure needs are being considered.

 Oxford City Council and Oxfordshire County Council have been working in partnership with the West End Steering Group (established 2006) on proposals for the West End for over a decade, recognising the need for coordination of development in the area.
 As construction on these major projects comes forward the two local authorities will continue to work closely with the Steering Group and developers to ensure that all work is being coordinated in such a way as to minimise disruption.
 At the same time, Oxfordshire County Council is reviewing and updating its transport strategy for the city centre, including the area around the Westgate Centre, Oxford Station, Oxpens, George Street, Magdalen Street and St Giles.
 Find out more.